oorbeng/oorbeng.github.io/src/pages/about.md

 My name is Wilfred.

-I'm a med student.
 I use Obsidian, I'm interested in programming and machine learning with Python, and I enjoy listening to podcasts.
+I'm currently studying Medicine in school.

 <div>
   <figure>